 The good thing about having a home as your workspace is that it isn't a new trend.
 Many people have been working from home for decades, and they can teach you a thing or two.
 Instead of going through the same issues, and struggling to overcome them, we are offering an alternative.
+After all, there are so many benefits of telecommuting you get to enjoy!
 In this article, you will read about enjoying working from home, regardless if you are just starting or not.
 We are sharing with you the very best practices from other remote workers.
 Use them wisely!

 If you want to thrive from your home office as much as you did from your regular one, you need to understand what could be your downfall.
 Although every person has a different experience, some issues seem to be more common than others.
 Now that more people are working remotely than ever, it has become very important to be aware of these potential challenges, so we can be more equipped to deal with them.

 1. Loneliness and isolation